-◆ PRA 341H CTEP Internship
+◆ PHE 341H Education Internship

 The purpose of the internship is to integrate, extend and deepen the learning experiences of each teacher candidate as he/she identifies particular academic or practical interests throughout the course of his/her studies.
 Teacher candidates can only choose their internship placement at a secondary school.
-This course also includes weekly tutorial meetings in preparation for this experience, and the 100 hour internship must be successfully completed by the end of Year 3, as it is a prerequisite for the Professional Semester.
+This course includes lectures and tutorial meetings in preparation for this experience, and the 100 hour internship must be successfully completed before entry to the Professional Semester/year.
+Prerequisites: PHE 201H, PHE 240H, PRA 100Y, PRA 200Y, Three lecture/tutorial hours bi-weekly.